astral-sh/uv/docs/configuration/authentication.md

 the duration of the command and used for other queries to that net location.
 Authentication is not cached across invocations of uv.

-`.netc` authentication is enabled by default, and will respect the `NETRC` environment variable if defined, falling back to `~/.netrc` if not.
+`.netrc` authentication is enabled by default, and will respect the `NETRC` environment variable if defined, falling back to `~/.netrc` if not.

 To enable keyring-based authentication, pass the `--keyring-provider subprocess` command-line